MorenoMiguelES/CD-computdynamics/README.md

 We will use for this numerical tutorials the finite element suite FEniCS/dolfinx (version 0.9.0).

 If you use this material, please cite:
-Moreno-Mateos, M.A.
+- Moreno-Mateos, M.A.
 (2025).
 CD-computdynamics.
 GitHub repository: [https://github.com/yourusername/comp-dyn-labs](https://github.com/MorenoMiguelES/CD-computdynamics).
+- Zenodo doi.

 ## Content